Falklian/cloudflare-ddns/README.md

 ## Usage

+### Commands

+- `completion`: Generates shell completion scripts
+  - Sub-commands
+    - `bash`: Generates bash completions
+    - `fish`: Generates fish completions
+    - `powershell`: Generates powershell completions
+    - `zsh`: Generates zsh completions
+    - Flags
+      - `--no-descriptions`: Disables descriptions in completions
+- `configure`: Run configuration wizard (required)
+  - Aliases
+    - `config`
+    - `conf`
+- `help`: Help about any command
+- `publicIp`: Gets your public IP address
+  - Aliases
+    - `ip`
+- `update`: Updates DNS "A" records with your current IP address
+- Global flags
+  - `--config`: Path to config file (default: `~/.cloudflare-ddns/config.yaml`)
+  - `--cron`: Disables colored output (default: `false`)

 Binaries exist for Windows, Linux, and macOS (arm64 and amd64 builds) and can be found in the Releases section.
-Download the appropriate build for your operating system and save it to a directory that makes sense for your setup (e.g. `/usr/local/bin`)
+Download the appropriate build for your operating system and save it to a directory that makes sense for your setup (e.g. `/usr/local/bin`).
+You can also run `go install github.com/Falklian/cloudflare-ddns@latest` to install the latest version of the tool to your `$GOPATH/bin` directory

 Before using the utility, you will want to create a config file with the command `cloudflare-ddns configure`.
 Both global Cloudflare API key/email addresss, or a scoped API token with `Zone:DNS:Edit` permissions will work for configuration

-To update DNS automatically, use the `update` command, optionally with the `--cron` flag to disable colored output.
-This would best be set up with a cronjob
+To update DNS automatically, use the `update` command.
+This would best be set up with a cronjob:

 ```shell
 # Open crontab